marvinkreis/guut/templates/debug_prompt_example.md

 ## Hypothesis (Example)
 - The mutant changes a recursive call of the `binsearch` function from `binsearch(mid + 1, end)` to `binsearch(mid, end)`.
-- The mutant is located inside an if-condition that checks whether the search value is greater than the middle element.
+- The mutant is guarded by an if-condition that checks whether the search value is greater than `mid`.

 I hypothesize that the mutant alters how the search space is reduced, making the function fail to find values that are present in the array.
-Specifically, I predict that the mutant will fail to find the target value if it is the highest value in the list.
-This is because the search value needs to be greater than `mid` in order to cover the mutant.
+Specifically, I predict that the mutant will fail to find the search value if it is the highest value in the list, as the search value needs to be greater than `mid` in order to cover the mutant.

 ## Experiment (Example)
 I will call `find_in_sorted` with `[1, 2, 3, 4]` as the list and `4` as the search value.
 I predict that the baseline will find the searched value in the list, while the mutant will fail to find the element and return `-1`.